 Big Basin Redwoods State Park

-Like Henry Cowell, this is a redwood forest campground.
+Like Henry Cowell, Big Basin is a redwood forest campground.
 As the oldest state park in California, you can expect to find history mixed in with gorgeous sightseeing.
 Over 80 miles of hiking trails are tucked into this forest.
 The campground offers basic tent camping with bathroom facilities on site.
 However, if you’re not well-versed in this type of travel, they also offer nearby tent cabins.
-These are a great option for camping during the cooler off-season, as the tents are on raised platforms and have closable doors and windows.
+These are a great option for camping during the cooler off-season, as the tents are on raised platforms and have close-able doors and windows.
 Don’t have camping supplies?
 They also offer add-on packages that will provide you with all the supplies you need, even sleeping bags.
 If that’s not enough, you can upgrade to a deluxe tent cabin, where your beds will be made, linens provided, and a lantern will be ready for your arrival.
 It’s as close as you can get to staying in a hotel while still enjoying the rustic way of life.
 A camp store is on site so you can stock up on anything you might have forgotten.

 Pro tip: Be sure to hike up to see Sempervirens Falls while you’re there!